falcosecurity/libs/test/vm/README.md

 libs/test/vm/build/headers/ # kernel headers needed to build drivers (not applicable for modern_bpf)
 ```

+ If you encounter a situation where kernel mirrors become unavailable, you can adjust the URLs in the `kernels.jsonl` file to point to alternative mirror locations.

 ### Step 3 - Extract Kernel Headers